KevinMusgrave/powerful-benchmarker/docs/papers/mlrc.md

 ## Optimization plots

 Click on the links below to view the bayesian optimization plots.
 These are also available in the [benchmark spreadsheet](https://docs.google.com/spreadsheets/d/1brUBishNxmld-KLDAJewIc43A4EVZk3gY6yKe8OIKbY/).

+The plots were generated using the [Ax](https://github.com/facebook/Ax){target=_blank} package.

 | CUB200 | Cars196 | SOP | CUB200 with Batch 256 |
 |-|-|-|-|